-Marthese is an Electrical Engineer by profession and holds a Master’s Degree in Information Management from Lancaster University (UK).
+Marthese is and Electrical Engineer by profession and holds a master’s degree in information management from Lancaster University (UK).
 She is a Certified Information Systems Auditor (CISA), ISO27001 Certified ISMS Lead Implementer and a GDPR Practitioner.
-She is an experienced cyber risk awareness trainer and is also an advocate for Women in ICT as one of the eSkills Malta Foundation ambassadors promoting the take-up of STEM careers among women.
+Marthese is an advocate for the promotion of careers in ICT as one of the eSkills Malta Foundation ambassadors promoting the take-up of STEM careers among women.

 Joseph Seychell joined the Malta Communications Authority (‘MCA’) in 2016.
 He is Technologies and IT Manager within the Information Management and Development Unit and amongst others, he is responsible for the national implementation of a number of technology-oriented regulations and directives.
 These include the eCommerce Directive, the Regulation on Electronic Identification, Authentication and Trust Services (‘eIDAS’) and the Directive on making the websites and mobile apps of public sector bodies more accessible.
 Joseph also manages a team of IT professionals who handle the day to day administration of the authority’s IT systems providing the MCA with the supporting technologies needed to carry out its regulatory mandate.